 WHAT IS "IN IT" FOR SWALE BOROUGH COUNCIL?

-- Each new home-owning person or family brings another contribution to Council Tax and some additional spending in the community (less if they commute out of the local community).
+- Council Tax.
+Each new home-owning person or family brings another contribution to Council Tax and some additional spending in the community (less if they commute out of the local community).

-- If this astonishingly large proposal was actually delivered - that lets Swale Borough Council Members and Officials off the hook; meeting the central government targets .... but it does not mean local construction capacity would meet the plan, nor can we be sure that all the "goodies" included in most major proposals will be honoured.
+- "Job done".
+If the Quinn/Garden Town idea is delivered - that lets Swale Borough Council Members and Officials off the hook; meeting the central government targets .... it does not mean local construction capacity would meet the plan, nor can we be sure that all the "goodies" ("planning gains") included will be honoured.